DevAOC/can-of-books-frontend/README.md

 08-30-2021 9:00pm - Create login modal and form.
 Create a profile component that takes data from a login attempt.
 08-31-2021 2:44pm - Create Book Post modal and form.
 Send posted books to backend and along with information on user who posted book.
 08-31-2021 4:30pm - Added the ability to have users delete a book from their collection.
+09-01-2021 4:00pm - Added a modal for the user to update or modify an existing book.

 ## Estimates